 Read full faculty bio on Wharton website

 Technology, globalization, and constant change have made the job of leading a business more exciting, complex, and demanding.
 If you are leading, or are in line to lead your firm, Wharton’s flagship program empowers you to define and act on your purpose as a leader and strengthen your strategic prowess.
 Receive alumni status.

 Transitioning from functional, unit, or regional management to general management requires knowledge in areas such as finance, marketing, leadership, and strategy.
 This program prepares you for the complexities of organizational dynamics, communication, and leadership.

-Discover a highly effective process-oriented approach to innovation that can shorten the distance between idea generation to implementation in your health care organization.
+Discover a highly effective, process-oriented approach to innovation that can shorten the distance between idea generation and implementation in your health care organization.

 Create new business models, launch new products, improve customer experience, and open new markets.
 With an “Innovation Toolkit,” you can design a flexible innovation process that lets your company quickly adapt to, and profit from, changes in customers, competitors, or markets.